-No matter how much we might like to think we have things under control, our bodies, our diseases, always find a way of creating times of chaos, confusion, fear and uncertainty.
+No matter how much we might like to think we have things under control, our bodies, diseases, unexpected life events, loss of loved ones, always find a way of creating times of chaos, confusion, fear and uncertainty.

 Sometimes it happens on a daily basis, sometimes every few months or just unexpectedly out of the blue.
 Whatever the case, uncertainty and facing an uncertain future over and over again, is inevitable.

 Yet, we seem to expect every new year is going to be somehow transformed into “happily ever after” at the stroke of midnight on New Years Day.

 COVID-19 hasn’t gone away.
 It’s affecting our chronic illness community, in ways general society are only just beginning to identify.

 Those of us who already live isolated lives, are now even more isolated, as carers and friends are removed, reducing further an already limited opportunity to socialise and connect in person.

 Access to hospitals to manage our chronic diseases is available, but most chronically ill people want to avoid ER, tests and scans and Specialist appointments, for fear of COVID-19.

 We are at a higher risk of contracting Coronavirus and at risk of a severe, life threatening infection.

 Our greatest enemy living with chronic disease is fear.
 It’s really life’s greatest enemy in general.